The type system, safety, sequence alignments, and you

 -- index into: A B B C A C

-But we’re not acutally using any Int operations here, and clearly, if the returned alignment is from A to C, we can enforce this by instead giving trans_align a type of:
+operations here, and clearly, if the returned alignment is from A

 trans_align :: Alignment x y -> Alignment y z -> Alignment x z

-(In reality, we also need an Ord constraint on y, without this, we couldn’t compare positions in B in our implementation.2)
+, without this, we couldn’t compare positions in B

-See what have we done?
-In the end we’ll probably just use Int for all the type variables (x, y, and z), but the implementation of trans_align doesn’t know this.
+doesn’t know this.
 Thus the type ensures that indices in the different sequences are kept separately, and things like comparing indices from different sequences, or returning indices from the wrong sequence are no longer not just bad ideas, they’re illegal, and enforced by the compiler.
 How cool is that?
-This function is even prohibited from comparing indices in A or C, all it can do with them is return them.
-And: unlike passing strings off as ints, mixing up indexes is a mistake that is easy to make.
+This function is even prohibited from comparing indices in A

 In retrospect, this is perhaps obvious: The more general a type is - that is, the less you know aobut its specifics - the less you are allowed to do with it.
 A general type constrains its implementation.
 And the less you can do with it, the fewer wrong things are possible.
 Perfection is achieved not when there is nothing left to add, but when there is nothing left to take away.
 And perfect use of the type system is when all the wrong programs are eliminated, and only correct implementations are legal.

-*Main> :t trans_align
+trans_align

-trans_align :: Ord a => [(t, a)] -> [(a, t1)] -> [(t, t1)]
+alias, is the type Haskell will assign to it:*Main> :t trans_align trans_align :: Ord a => [(t, a)] -> [(a, t1)] -> [(t, t1)]

 So we can either design types up front, or we can let the compiler work out the most general type - where “general type” is another way of saying the least constraint that must be satisfied.
-Isn’t it neat?
+Isn’t it neat?↩